-Our specialist operational groups and units can be deployed in support of local resources or to meet specific national operational requirements.
+Our specialist operational groups and units are deployed in support of local resources and to meet specific national operational requirements.

 With the exception of selected campaigns for officers to join us from other police forces, we recruit for Authorised Firearms Officer roles only.
 There will, however, sometimes be options available for new recruits to undertake an assessment and complete further training to join the Special Escort Group, following completion of initial training.

 You’ll also be able to apply for vacancies on our operational groups and units, once you have completed your training and two-year probation period.